RussellLoveCoding/modern-linux-env-init/README.md

 ## vscode

-GitHub Copilot: Here are the steps to backup and restore Visual Studio Code settings on different operating systems, including shortcuts, settings.json, installed extensions, and user code snippets:
+Here are the steps to backup and restore Visual Studio Code settings on different operating systems, including shortcuts, settings.json, installed extensions, and user code snippets:

 1. Backup your `settings.json` file.
 This file is usually located in the `.vscode` directory in the user's home directory.
 The specific path depends on your operating system:
    - Windows: `%APPDATA%\Code\User\settings.json`